aarondfrancis/sidecar/docs/functions/handlers-and-packages.md

 This will give you a much smaller `node_modules` directory, that you may be able to ship directly to Lambda.

+### Deploying to Vapor with node_modules

+Vapor ignores any node_modules folders by default.
+When you deploy to Vapor, make sure you have `exclude-node-modules: false` inside your `vapor.yml` file at the top level.
+You can clean up node_modules that shouldn't be included with a build step.

 ### Compiling Your Handler with NCC

 Sometimes even when you separate your `node_modules`, you may still end up with hundreds of megabytes of module code that you don't necessarily need.
 If that's the case, your best option is going to be to use a tool called [NCC](https://github.com/vercel/ncc) to compile your entire handler + supporting code down to a _single_ file.